AnonymFlow

 For travel to UAE, Saudi Arabia, Turkey, India, Indonesia.
 Standard configuration.
 NordVPN or Surfshark with default configuration suffices.
 System-mode kill switch for hotel WiFi.
 Optional eSIM for flexibility.
 No special configuration needed.

 For streaming during travel.
 Server in the home country for Netflix UK/US, BBC iPlayer, Hulu, Peacock, ITVX.
-NordVPN and Surfshark reliable on all platforms measured in May 2026.
+NordVPN and Surfshark are reputed reliable on all these platforms.
 Details in our complete streaming VPN guide.

 For hotel WiFi security.
 Mandatory kill switch, auto-connect on unsecured networks, never enter sensitive credentials on captive portal.
 See our complete public WiFi 2026 guide for the detailed procedure.